Status attainment: Gender

 "Many researchers have found that male and female status attainment processes are virtually identical while others have reported gender differences in the importance of mental ability and family background variables as predictors of attainment".

 As a result women face a different type of socialization process than men do.
 Early childhood experiences are very influential for women.
-In particular, family, marriage, and early child bearing have great importance for the attainment of women (Wilson & Peterson).
+In particular, family, marriage, and early child bearing have great importance for the attainment of women.
+There is a strong association between early child bearing and a decrease in education moving forward.
+(Wilson & Peterson).

 Occupational status

 Status attainment is directly related to occupational status.
 Occupational status and the attainment thereof is perhaps the core idea of status attainment.
 Status in the workforce is affected by many factors, most notably, gender, parent status, and work trends.

 Education is the most important determinant for men and women when it comes to occupational status (McClendon, 1976).